tinymce/tinymce-docs/developer-guide/configure.md

-# Advanced Configuration
+# Digging Deeper into Configuration Options

 Using the configuration options above you'll be able to instantiate TinyMCE and perform the initial customizations to match your editor requirements.
 TinyMCE has many many other configuration options available that enable further customization and extension of the editor.

-The full list of configuration options is available here.
+The full list of configuration options is [available here].

 Some advanced installation configurations are shown here.